NOAA-EMC/UPP/docs/UserGuide/Reference/FAQ.rst

 How do I add a new variable to UPP output?
 ============================================

-If the desired variable is already available in the UPP code, then the user can simply add that variable to the postcntrl.xml file and remake the postxconfig-NT.txt file that the UPP reads.
+If the desired variable is already available in the UPP code, then the user can simply add that variable to the ``postcntrl.xml`` file and :ref:`remake the postxconfig-NT.txt file <create_txt_file>` that the UPP reads.
 Please note that some variables may be dependent on the model and/or physics used.

-If the desired variable is not already available in the UPP code, it can be added following the instructions for adding a new variable in the UPP User’s Guide.
+If the desired variable is not already available in the UPP code, it can be added following the instructions for :ref:`adding a new variable <add-new-var>` in the UPP User’s Guide.

 .. _var-not-present: